Pin Grading System

 [ CLASS C / SECONDS ]

-These pins are the most defective of the batch; wearable if you'd rather just put them in places where wear and tear is high.
-The severity of their defects can range from any or all of the following:
+These pins are the most flawed of the batch; wearable if you'd rather just put them in places where wear and tear is high.
+The severity of their errors can range from any or all of the following:

 • multiple or large under fills